 While my whole trip involved seeing more than “just” the Canadian Rockies, and it started in Vancouver Island technically, which I will document in a future post.

-I’ve chosen these following 10 places in the Canadian Rockies for these important reasons:
+I’ve chosen these 10 places in the Canadian Rockies for these 3 reasons:

 1) They are easy to get to and see.